-In this paper, we have shown the value of applying the card sorting method to evaluate and refine map symbol sets.
-We also have introduced a framework that prescribes two key methodological parameters-guidelines for sorting cards into categories and the contents of the cards being sorted according to the stage of the symbology design process and the goals of a symbology study.
-In a case study application, we presented a closed sort of symbols and feature definitions using the ANSI INCITS 415-2006 emergency mapping symbol set.
+In this paper, we have introduced a framework that prescribes two key methodological parameters-guidelines for sorting cards into categories and the contents of the cards being sorted-according to the stage of the symbol set design process and the goals of a symbology study.
+We also have shown the value of applying the card sorting method to evaluate and refine a specific map symbol set.
+In the case study application, we presented a closed sort of symbols and feature definitions using the ANSI INCITS 415-2006 emergency mapping symbol set.
 This study identified key problems in the 'Incidents' and 'Operations' categories of the ANSI standard, as well as numerous individual symbols that are consistently misclassified.

 In future work on emergency mapping, we plan on integrating card sorting into a distributed Delphi process aimed at generating and sharing 'in-house' standards specific to each mission area within the Department of Homeland Security.
+We also plan to continue to extend and refine strategies for using card sorting to address a range of problems within cartographic research and practice.

 There is still much more to understand about the use of card sorting for map symbol design.
 Unanswered questions include:

-- How can the method be used to generate multi-level categorizations? - What types of statistical and visual interpretation methods should be applied for each card sorting study variant? - When should the sorting be conducted collaboratively and when should participants be allowed to discuss their results to develop a final categorization? - How do sorting results relate to fuzzy sets and prototype theory and how can the results be used as measures of relevancy or certainty? - How can sorting be used to build map symbol ontologies and allow for role-based symbology translation and visualization?
+- How can the method be used to generate multi-level categorizations? - What types of statistical and visual interpretation methods should be applied for each card sorting study variant? - When should the sorting be conducted collaboratively and when should participants be allowed to discuss their results to develop a final categorization? - How do sorting results relate to fuzzy sets and prototype theory and how can the results be used as measures of relevancy or certainty?

+How can sorting be used to build map symbol ontologies and allow for role-based symbology translation and visualization?

-Supporting mapmakers and map users with effective and understandable symbology will require answers to these questions (among others).
-The card sorting approach, like the one we describe here, is one way to begin to understand and rectify symbology challenges that currently impede collaboration and situational awareness in a wide range of geographic application domains.
+Supporting mapmakers and map users with effective and understandable symbol sets will require answers to these questions (among others).
+The card sorting approach, as described here, is one way to begin to understand and rectify symbolization challenges that currently impede collaboration and situational awareness in a wide range of geographic application domains.